gradle/gradle/design-docs/features/composite-build/tooling-api-model/composed-in-daemon/README.md

 The implementation involves the Tooling API client "consumer" and "provider" parts besides the daemon part.
 The provider and daemon execution code is in the launcher module.

 The execution of composite build models needs a composite build specific `BuildActionExecuter`.
-The contextual information of the composite build, like participant builds, should be passed in `ConsumerOperationParameters`/`ProviderOperationParameters` parameter.
+The contextual information of the composite build, like participant builds, should be passed in the `ConsumerOperationParameters`/`ProviderOperationParameters` parameter.
 These parameters should be mapped to a `BuildActionParameters` implementation that contains the composite build related contextual information in an instance of a `CompositeParameters` type.
 When the composite parameters are available, the `BuildActionExecuter` implementation should be chosen accordingly.

 Internally a `SetOfEclipseProjects` type will be used to workaround the lack of support for collection types in existing infrastructure.